-We need to reflect often on the unusual way that God touched and joined with His creatures - unusual in that it was soft, tender, and ordinary.
-I think we have a tendency when we ask God in prayer to intervene in our lives that we look for some huge and dramatic Heavenly Ka-boom! to signal His arrival and intervention.
+I think we can take a lesson from how God's reality of giving us a Messiah was in some ways less than what people wanted and longed for, and yet was much more than we could have dreamed.
+Perhaps if we reflect often on the unusual way that God touched and joined with His creatures - unusual in that it was soft, tender, and ordinary - we might discover that God still reaches out and touches us in the same way - softly, tenderly, and in ordinary ways.
+We often have a tendency when we ask God in prayer to intervene in our lives to look for some huge and dramatic shift in the cosmos that will signal His arrival and intervention.
 Just maybe we need to remember that God's intervention to save the world was done with tiny baby steps, and that if we look closely we can see similar hugely important baby steps of God happening in our lives.
 In doing so, we just might be able to recognize those tiny, incremental but oh-so-important changes in our lives signaling God responding to our pining.